tomsalden/PCAP04/README.md

 # Future improvements
 ✅Ability to connect to and read data from PCAP04

+✅Ability to change I2C address on demand

 ✅Read data synchronously with PCAP04, as recommended in the datasheet

 ✅Add SD-card to the system to log data

-⬜~~Place PCAP04 settings file on SD card~~
+✅Place PCAP04 settings file on SD card

 ✅Create a PCB for this system

-⬜️Edit PCAP04 settings without reflashing ESP32
+✅Edit PCAP04 settings without reflashing ESP32

-⬜️Create webserver-based interface for ESP32 (for config changes)
+✅Create webserver-based interface for ESP32 (for config changes)

+⬜️Allow for three PCAP04 devices at the same time

+⬜️Clean up code for deployment